A topic from the subject of Quantification in Chemistry.

 Introduction

-Quantitative chemical reactions are chemical reactions that involve the measurement of the amounts of reactants and products.
-This information can be used to determine the stoichiometry of the reaction, which is the ratio of the reactants and products.
-Quantitative chemical reactions are used in a wide variety of applications, including:
+Quantitative chemical reactions are chemical reactions where the amounts of reactants and products are measured.
+This data helps determine the reaction's stoichiometry, the ratio of reactants and products.
+Quantitative chemical reactions are vital in many fields, including:

 Basic Concepts

-Molarity:* Molarity is a measure of the concentration of a solution and is defined as the number of moles of solute per liter of solution.
+• Molarity: A measure of solution concentration, defined as moles of solute per liter of solution.

 Equipment and Techniques